ekrem-albayrak/samples-dotnetcore/authentication/readme.md

 ## Usage

-Please change the "URL", "USER" and "Password" to your Bridge API instance.
+Please add your URL, user and password to your Bridge API instance to the variables below.

 ```csharp